 Elsewhere, take the opportunity to pore over the huge selection of comics and collectables at City Centre Comics, or find a vintage gem at Starry Starry Night.
 And if you can’t get enough antiques, make your way towards Ruthven Mews Arcade for a small but perfectly formed collection of ten antique and interior shops, covering all aspects of vintage wares.
 A relatively new addition to Ruthven Lane is First Trade Days a beautiful curated selection of homewares from independent Scottish makers.

 Of course, don’t let yourself get too weary sifting through all those antiques and take a break at one of the great eateries located in the lanes.
-Recently named one of the '15 coolest places to eat around the world' by travel magazine Wanderlust, The Hanoi Bike Shop offers tasty traditional Vietnamese fare in its mismatched interior, whereas The Bothy serves up classic and fresh Scottish cuisine, a perfect choice for those looking for a menu full of quality, locally sourced food and drink.
+Recently named one of the '15 coolest places to eat around the world' by travel magazine Wanderlust, The Hanoi Bike Shop offers tasty traditional Vietnamese fare, whereas The Bothy serves up classic and fresh Scottish cuisine, a perfect choice for those looking for a menu full of quality, locally sourced food and drink.

 Venturing further west, you may want to spare a little time to explore Partick, recently voted as one of the UK’s hippest neighbourhoods by TravelSupermarket and rightly so with its eclectic yet friendly character.
 Praised for its quality coffee shops and restaurants.
 Check out Meadow Road Coffee for an inviting indie café with great food and coffee sourced from local roasters Dear Green Coffee.